 GAP's American Whistleblower Tour: Essential Voices for Accountability is a dynamic collegiate Tour that seeks to educate the public − particularly our country's incoming workforce − about the phenomenon of whistleblowing.
-The current 2012–13 Tour is the second iteration of GAP's annual effort to inform university students about what whistleblowing is, the amazing accomplishments that whistleblowers have achieved, and why they must be honored and protected.
+The current 2013–14 Tour is the third iteration of GAP's annual effort to inform university students about:

 Which Whistleblowers are Involved?

 GAP secures some of the most prominent whistleblowers in American history to reach out to students and staff alike.
-Just some of our amazing presenters last year included:
+Just some of our amazing presenters have included:

 - Daniel Ellsberg, Pentagon Papers whistleblower